TellosHQ/FE-eng-takehome/README.md

 Welcome to the Tellos Takehome Test!
 This test is designed to evaluate your ability to use Typescript, React and MUI.
 Your submission will be judged against these criteria:

 1. The simplicity of your solution (simpler is better)
 2. How closely your solution mirrors the screenshots provided.
-Spacing is important!
+Spacing and reactivity is important!
 3. Appropriate use Typescript types (submissions that contain use of the `any` type will be rejected)
-4. Appropriate use of MUI components (especially Grid and Button)
+4. Appropriate use of MUI components (particularly Grid and Button)
 5. Tests are a bonus

 This test should take you no more than 3 hours.

+Please create the project with npm, Vite and the react-ts template.

 ## Project Description
 In this project you will be implementing the Connect Four game.
 In the Connect Four game, two players (red 🔴 and black ⚫) take turns "dropping" a piece into the board.
 If there are ever 4 of the same color in a row (horizontally, vertically or diagonally) that player wins!